Table of Contents

 Does a weighted blanket help with restless leg syndrome?

 Yes, weighted blankets may help with restless leg syndrome (RLS).
 Although there are no studies that directly examine the effects of weighted blankets on RLS, there are many positive experiences shared online by real-world users.
 While some RLS sufferers find weighted blankets ineffective, there are very few complaints of them making matters worse.
 Therefore, a weighted blanket can be a great, natural tool to try if you struggle with restless legs.
+Also exercise can help to manage restless leg syndrome or insomnia.

 Is a weighted blanket good for your legs?